huahaofeng/v8-wiki/Understand-V8-backend-architecture.md

 This wiki documents our understanding on the platform-specific components of V8.
 The information is of interest to anyone who is adding a new machine platform to V8.
-We use the MIPS64 backend as a case study.
+We use the PPC and MIPS64 backends as examples.

 # V8 Target-specific Backend Overview